jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 The issue is mitigated by a few facts:
  * implementations generally don't allow arbitrary rolename selection (?)
- * the attack does require the ability to A) insert new metadata for the role and B) get the role delegated by an existing targets metadata
+ * the attack does require the ability to A) insert new metadata for the path-traversing role and B) get the role delegated by an existing targets metadata
  * the written file content is heavily restricted since it needs to be a valid, signed targets file.
 The file extension is always .json.

 It is a real issue however:
  * overwriting almost arbitrary files is ... bad
- * PEP-480 like implementations are likely to lead to rolenames being less controlled by repository and more controlled by individual targets maintainers
+ * PEP-480-like implementations are likely to lead to rolenames being less controlled by repository and more controlled by individual targets maintainers